5qc/SubwayCSS/README.md

-> ***NOTE**: SubwayCSS is still in beta release, so expect bugs and/or major issues.
-If you find any, please report them in the [issues section](https://github.com/5qc/SubwayCSS/issues).*
+> ***NOTE**: CDN is currently broken right now.
+I am currently working on getting CDN working for SubwayCSS.
+As this is happening, I still want people to enjoy new SubwayCSS, so there will be a temporary `subway.min.css` file here.*

 ![SubwayCSS Logo, White](https://raw.githubusercontent.com/5qc/cdn/main/img/SubwayCSS%20Logo.png)
 **SubwayCSS** is a sleek, brand-new CSS framework that turns your site into the great American multinational sandwich shop!